-Paul Quaglia founded Asia Pacific Assistance (APAC Assistance) a bespoke and agile Operational Risk and Information support company.
+Paul Quaglia is the Founder and Managing Director of Asia Pacific Assistance (APAC Assistance), a bespoke and agile Operational Risk and Information support company.
 Paul is one of Asia Pacific’s most experienced and versatile security and disaster management professionals.
 Paul has held various demanding roles in both military and civil positions.
 He has advanced commercial acumen.
 APAC Assistance has a decentralized team throughout the Asia Pacific region and a vastly extended network.

 Paul has done regional risk consulting since 1996 following his military career as an operations officer in the Australian armed forces.
 Paul has a well-rounded understanding and appreciation of the region’s unique cultural and socio-political attributes.
 Paul understands how security and health impact businesses and prudent ways to reduce impacts.
 Paul graduated from the Royal Military College, Duntroon, he was in Artillery, Arty Intelligence and was on Australia’s Joint Deployable Force Headquarters.